Codecademy/docs/content/html/concepts/elements/terms/dt/dt.md

 ---
-Title: '<dt>'
+Title: "<dt>"
-Description: 'Describes a term found inside a <dl> tag.
-It usually comes with at least one corresponding <dd> details tag.'
+Description: "Describes a term found inside a <dl> tag.
+It usually comes with at least one corresponding <dd> details tag."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Elements'
+  - "Elements"
-  - 'Lists'
+  - "Lists"
-  - 'Tags'
+  - "Tags"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`<dt>`** element describes a term found inside a `<dl>` element.
 It usually comes with at least one corresponding `<dd>` details element.